John Lewis Partnership: 1930s expansion

-1940s and World War II
+1940s and the Second World War

-The biggest acquisition came in 1940 when JLP paid £30,000 for Selfridge Provincial Stores Limited, which owned 16 shops: John Barnes in Hampstead, Blinkhorn & Son in Gloucester and Stroud, Bon Marché in Brixton, Buckleys in Harrogate, A H Bull in Reading, Caleys in Windsor, Cole Brothers in Sheffield, Holdrons in Peckham, Jones Brothers in Holloway, George Henry Lee in Liverpool, Pratts in Streatham, Quin & Axten in Brixton, Robert Sayle in Cambridge, Thomsons in Peterborough and Trewin Brothers in Watford, substantially increasing the size of the business.
+The biggest acquisition came in 1940 when John Lewis paid £30,000 for Selfridge Provincial Stores Limited, which owned 16 shops: John Barnes in Hampstead, Blinkhorn & Son in Gloucester and Stroud, Bon Marché in Brixton, Buckleys in Harrogate, A H Bull in Reading, Caleys in Windsor, Cole Brothers in Sheffield, Holdrons in Peckham, Jones Brothers in Holloway, George Henry Lee in Liverpool, Pratts in Streatham, Quin & Axten in Brixton, Robert Sayle in Cambridge, Thomsons in Peterborough and Trewin Brothers in Watford, substantially increasing the size of the business.

-The Second World War took its toll, and several stores were damaged by bombing, notably the 'west house' of John Lewis, Oxford Street (on the west side of Holles Street), which was lost completely in September 1940.
+The Second World War took its toll, and several stores were damaged by bombing, notably the 'west house' of John Lewis in Oxford Street (on the west side of Holles Street), which was lost completely in September 1940.

 1950s

-In 1950, Spedan Lewis executed a second deed of settlement, which passed ownership of JLP to trustees to hold for the benefit of those who worked in the business.
+In 1950, Spedan Lewis executed a second deed of settlement, which passed ownership of John Lewis to trustees to hold for the benefit of those who worked in the business.
 He continued to manage it as if he were still the owner, saying in 1957 that it was necessary to concentrate management in one pair of hands.

 Spedan Lewis also retained for himself the right to choose his successor when he retired on his 70th birthday in 1955.
 He had originally intended that Michael Watkins, his right-hand man for many years, would succeed him as chairman, but Watkins died in 1950.
-Spedan asked his son, Edward Lewis if he would fill the role, but he declined.
+Spedan asked his son, Edward Lewis, if he would fill the role, but he declined.
 Spedan appointed a loyal, long-serving lieutenant, Bernard Miller, but expressed the hope that in due course Edward would succeed Miller as chairman.
 In the event, Miller was succeeded by Peter Lewis, the son of Oswald Lewis.

-In 1953 JLP sold several small stores but acquired two large ones: Heelas in Reading and Bainbridge in Newcastle upon Tyne.
+In 1953 John Lewis sold several small stores but acquired two large ones: Heelas in Reading and Bainbridge in Newcastle upon Tyne.
 The rebuilt store on Oxford Street was reopened in 1960, and the sculpture Winged Figure by Barbara Hepworth was added in 1963.

 2000s

 To accommodate national advertising, in 2002, the company began the process of renaming department stores not branded as John Lewis (Tyrrell & Green, Heelas, etc.) with the nationally recognisable name.
 Peter Jones in London remains the sole exception to this policy.
 The company experimented with smaller format stores, adding 12 At Home shops and 2 Convenience-driven stores, alongside 3 more full-line department stores (Leeds, Stratford, Birmingham).

-In 2012 and 2013, John Lewis faced a series of strikes by cleaners who had been outsourced regarding pay.
+John Lewis faced a series of strikes in 2012 and 2013 by cleaners, who had been outsourced, regarding pay.

+The group made its first-ever half-year operating loss of £26 million in the first half of 2019.
+During the COVID-19 pandemic, 16 loss-making John Lewis stores were closed.

+In December 2020, John Lewis appointed Rita Clifton as deputy chairman.

+In June 2025, the company appointed Anna Braithwaite as its chief commercial officer, effective from 1 October 2025.

+Corporate affairs

 Senior leadership

-The following have served as the Chairman of the company since it was founded:
+The company is overseen by the chairman, who is responsible for the overall success of the business.